 Docker is awesome.
 It enables software developers to package, ship and run their applications anywhere without having to worry about setup or dependencies.
 Combined with Kubernetes, it becomes even more powerful for streamlining cluster deployments and management.
 I digress.
 Back to Docker.
 Docker is loved by software developers and its adoption rate has been remarkable.

-It’s a platform for building, testing, deploying and publishing containerized applications.
+Docker is a set of tools and a widely popular container runtime.
+It’s a complete platform for building, testing, deploying and publishing containerized applications.
 I say platform because Docker is a set of tools for managing all-things related to containers.
-Containers are at the heart of Docker so that’s what we’re going to explore in depth next.

-This might sound familiar.
-The concept is similar to virtual machines.
-But there’s a a key difference: containers use a very different, light-weight technique to achieve resource isolation.
+As we have discussed, this concept is very similar to virtual machines.
+The key differentiator is that containers use a light-weight technique to achieve resource isolation.
 The technique used by containers exploits features of the underlying Linux kernel as opposed to hypervisor based approach taken by virtual machines.
 In other words, containers call Linux commands to allocate and isolate a set of resources and then runs your application in this space.
 Let’s take a quick look at two such features:

 I’m over simplifying but Linux namespaces basically allow users to isolate resources like CPU, between independent processes.
 A process’ access and visibility are limited to its namespace.
 So users can run processes in one namespace without ever having to worry about conflicting with processes running inside another namespace.
 Processes can even have the same PID on the same machine within different containers.
 Likewise, applications in two different containers can use port same ports (e.g. port 80).